jeff1hwang/PIC16B_Diabetes_Prediction_Project/README.md

 ## Abstract

-Diabetes is a chronic disease that occurs when the pancreas is no longer able to produce insulin or when the body is unable to make full use of the insulin it produces.
-In this case, our body’s blood sugar will rise, which will lead to chronic damage, dysfunction of various tissues, especially the eyes, kidneys, heart, blood vessels, and nerves.
+Diabetes is a chronic disease that occurs when the pancreas is no longer able to produce insulin or when the body cannot make full use of the insulin it produces.
+In this case, our body’s blood sugar will rise, which will lead to a chronic damage dysfunction of various tissues, especially the eyes, kidneys, heart, blood vessels, and nerves.

 In this project, we will utilize machine learning algorithms to predict early-stage diabetes risk.
 Eventually, we will create a Web App where people can input their symptoms to predict whether they are at risk for diabetes.
-When the result(score) of the Diabetes Risk Test is greater than a certain value, it indicates the high risk of diabetes, and we will recommend the respondent to go to the hospital to do further examinations.
-We believe that this risk test can help more people identify if they are at risk for diabetes so that they can go to the hospital as soon as possible to reduce the damage it causes to body tissues.
+When the result(score) of the Diabetes Risk Test is more significant than a certain value, it indicates the high risk of diabetes, and we will recommend the respondent to go to the hospital to do further examinations.
+We believe that this risk test can help more people identify if they are at risk for diabetes to go to the hospital as soon as possible to reduce the damage it causes to body tissues.

 ## Planned Deliverables

-In this project, we are aiming to create a Web Page - Diabetes Risk Test.
-This Web Page will be based on the machine learning model that we’ve trained by using [Early-stage diabetes risk prediction dataset](https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.#) from UCI Machine Learning Repository.
+In this project, we aim to create a Web Page - Diabetes Risk Test.
+This Web Page will be based on the machine learning model that we’ll train using the [Early-stage diabetes risk prediction dataset](https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.#) from UCI Machine Learning Repository.
 Our Web App interface will generate a list of questions.
-These questions may relate to the age, gender, and current symptoms of the respondent.
+These questions may relate to respondents’ age, gender, and current symptoms.
 After the respondent completes the risk test, the Web App will determine whether the respondent is potentially at risk for diabetes based on a pre-trained model.
 If the model determines that the respondent is potentially at risk for diabetes, we will recommend the respondent to go to the hospital for a more comprehensive examination as soon as possible.

 ## Resources Required